XStandard XHTML (Strict or 1.1) WYSIWYG Editor

 • Resize images by modifying the width and height, in pixels, or as a percentage of the width of the page.

-Constrain Proportions
+Constrain proportions

 • Under Constrain Proportions, select Yes to avoid distorting images during resizing.